dakn2005/DE_Zoomcamp_Capstone/Readme.md

 These classifications are then used in the final dashboard to check on *manufacturer defect/negligence* incidents-count per manufacture.

+N.B - to validate the generated classifications, I used two methods:

+- Using a validation approach for checking the classification process, I samples ~10% (642 of 5018 total records) of the database randomly and re-ran the llm on the summaries for classification.
+This was saved in the ml_validation column.
+On comparing the validation classification to the earlier classifications (in ml_classification column), only 6 records don't match up i.e. 6/642 validation records which is 0.934% accuracy of LLM classification - this does not directly translate to correct interpretation as noted in the next point

-N.B - the classification process accuracy is > 80%.
-Using the naive approach of manually checking the summary vs output from the LLM, some summaries have a vague classification.
-Also the LLM has a bias of classification on mention of a keyword e.g. a commentary mentioning a pilot might wrongly be classified into *pilot error*
+- Using the naive approach of manually checking the summary vs output from the LLM, some summaries have a vague classification.
+Also the LLM has a bias of classification on mention of a keyword e.g. a commentary mentioning a pilot might wrongly be classified into *pilot error*.
+An improvement on these analytics would be the need for human annotation/classification on all records

 Classifications are also backed up into a table outside the DBT models; this is because each classification takes on average ~6s, and with a dataset of ~5k records, this takes approximately *30,000s* to process all the commentaries.
 The backup table acts as a seed file in dbt when (re)building the models

 ### Transformations using DBT Cloud
-I used dbt cloud which contains the below setup steps:
+I used dbt cloud, using the below setup steps:

 - Register an account
 - Create a project, follow the instructions as guided by dbt